oauth-wg/oauth-browser-based-apps/oauth-browser-based-apps.md

 ### Attacks on the Implicit Flow

-Many attacks on the implicit flow described by {{RFC6819}} and Section 4.1.2 of {{oauth-security-topics}}
+Many attacks on the Implicit flow described by {{RFC6819}} and Section 4.1.2 of {{oauth-security-topics}}
 do not have sufficient mitigation strategies.
-The following sections describe the specific attacks that cannot be mitigated while continuing to use the implicit flow.
+The following sections describe the specific attacks that cannot be mitigated while continuing to use the Implicit flow.

 #### Threat: Manipulation of the Redirect URI